-All assigned prework (for example, a preliminary nursing plan of care in NUR 111) must be completed prior to student arrival to the clinical setting unless instructed otherwise.
+All assigned prework (for example: a preliminary nursing plan of care in NUR111) must be completed prior to student arrival at the clinical setting unless instructed otherwise.
 Attending clinical without completion of assigned prework is considered an act of clinical unpreparedness.
 Refer to Clinical/Lab/Simulation Unpreparedness.